DaveBenham/VenomModules/README.md

 All Venom expanders are implemented using the second method where the base module directly accesses the expander, so Venom expanders do not introduce sample delays.

+## Anti-aliasing via oversampling
+All digital synthesis techniques must deal with anti-aliasing to get the best possible audio output.
+Frequencies above 50% of the sample rate (the Nyquist frequency) cannot be represented, and instead are reflected back below the Nyquist frequency.
+Harmonically rich wave forms like a saw wave can have harmonics above the Nyquist frequency that create inharmonic audible tones when reflected, called aliasing.
+These reflections are typically not wanted, so most digital systems use one or more techniques to greatly reduce the amplitude of aliased harmonics so as to make them inaudible.

+Venom uses oversampling as the primary anti-alias technique.
+Incoming signals are upsampled by factors of 2 with interpolation to get an effective sample rate with a much higher Nyquist frequency.
+All the digital computations are done at this higher frequency.
+The end result is filtered by a low pass filter with a cutoff below the true sample rate Nyquist frequency.
+This process removes the high frequency content before it can be aliased, and then it is downsampled to return to the actual sample rate.
+Note that any pre-existing aliasing at the inputs cannot be removed - high frequency content must be removed before it is ever aliased.

+The higher the degree of oversampling, the better the result, but at the cost of higer CPU usage.
+Another factor is the slope of the low pass filters that are used for both the upsampling interpolation and the bandlimited downsampling.
+The higer the filter order, the steeper the slope, which allows for preservation of more high frequency content below the Nyquist frequency.
+But the higher filter orders also require more CPU.
+So it is a balancing act to select the minimum oversampling rate and filter order that gives good results.

+Most Venom modules that use oversampling have parameters on the faceplate to chose the oversample rate.
+A few modules have context menu options instead.
+For most applications, an oversample rate of 4x or 8x gives good results, without using excessive CPU.
+But don't be afraid to try out more or less.
+In some cases you may be able to turn off oversampling entirely, and still get good results, thus saving considerable CPU.

+All of the Venom modules with oversampling also have a context menu option to specify the quality of the filter used.
+There are three options available:
+- 10th order with a cutoff at 80% of the Nyquist frequency.
+This is the default value used by all Venom modules.
+- 8th order with a cutoff at 80% of the Nyquist frequency.
+- 6th order with a cutoff at 50% of the Nyquist frequency.
+Again, feel free to experiment to find what works best for you.

 ## Limitations of DC offset removal
-Currently Venom uses a naive implamentation of a highpass filter for DC offset removal - it does not compensate for sample rate or oversampling rate.
+Currently Venom uses a naive implementation of a highpass filter for DC offset removal - it does not compensate for sample rate or oversampling rate.
 So expect different results if you change the sample rate and/or the oversample rate.
 Additionally, the DC offset removal attenuates bass tones more and more as you increase sample rate or oversampling.

 I have a better version that gives much more consistent results for all sample rates and oversample rates, as well as minimal bass attenuation.
 But for some mysterious reason it works beatifully on some machines, yet not at all on others.
 So we are stuck with the inferior DC offset removal for now.